OrderN/CONQUEST-release/docs/CONQUEST-manual/input_tags.rst

 ------------------

 IO.Coordinates (*string*)
     Specifies the file with atomic coordinates.
-See Section [sec:atomic-positions] for details on the file format
+See :ref:`io_coords` for details on the file format

     *default*: none